 Agricultural land is eligible even if it is not actively farmed.
-The definition of agricultural land is best defined by reference to the Valuation Office Agency definition at the following link: Part 6: part D - agricultural premises - Rating Manual section 6: valuation practice
+The definition of agricultural land is best defined by reference to Part 6: Exemptions - Part D: Agricultural Premises of the Valuation Office Agency Rating Manual available on Gov.uk

-This programme does not support works on domestic property.
+The FiPL programme does not support works on domestic property.